The-Black-Pig/74hc595/README.md

 As a matter of habit, I always use 10kΩ resisters on pull-up or pull-down pins, in case I want to feed a pulse to these pins in future projects.

+<h3>Code Examples</h3>

+The first example counts from 0 to 65536 in binary, taking 10 minutes to complete.

+The second example creates random on/off states on 16 channels.

+And third example is the obligatory "Knight Rider" demo.
+A must, if you have row of LEDS set up.

+<h4>Any code improvement suggestions are very welcome!</h4>